Siobhain Bly Calkin

 I am intrigued by the ways in which medieval texts circulated, and by their cultural engagements with the world that produced and consumed them.
 Medieval depictions of cross-cultural contact, conflict and conquest, especially across religious lines, also fascinate me and have been the focus of much of my research.

-My 2005 book and many of my articles discuss the depictions of Muslims in late medieval English texts and their relation to ideas of nationalism, chivalry, violence, and crusade.
+My first book, Saracens and the Making of English Identity (Routledge 2005; paperback 2009) and many of my articles discuss the depictions of Muslims in late medieval English texts and their relation to ideas of nationalism, chivalry, violence, and crusade.
 Questions about manuscript culture, its fluidity, and the reception of antecedent texts also animate much of my work.

 Honours and Awards

-• Carleton University, Faculty of Arts and Social Sciences Junior Faculty Researcher Award, 2011
+- Carleton University, Faculty of Arts and Social Sciences Teaching Award, 2014

 Relic Tales: A Descriptive Catalogue of Medieval Narratives Recounting the Circulation of Christian Passion Relics in Mixed Muslim-Christian Contexts.
 Co-authored with Hisham Al Khatib and Danielle Taylor.
 Released: February 2022